A study of the Prandtl Batchelor problem using variational method: Acknowledgement

 \section{Acknowledgement}

-The author thanks the community of the free boundary value problems for injecting a new lease of life to the study of elliptic PDEs and the CSIR, India (25(0292)/18/EMR-II) for the financial support.
+The author thanks the anonymous referee(s) for his/her constructive comments besides the community of the free boundary value problems for injecting a new lease of life to the study of elliptic PDEs.
+The author also thanks the NBHM, India (02011/47/2021/NBHM(R.P.)/R\&D II/2615) for the financial support.